MinhHungPhan/containers/docker-certified-associate/03-docker-orchestration/06-docker-stacks-introduction/README.md

 1. Scope:
    - **Docker Compose**: Docker Compose is used for defining and running multi-container applications on a single Docker host.
 It allows you to define the services, networks, and volumes required for your application within a single compose file.
-   - Docker Stack: Docker Stack is used for deploying and managing multi-container applications across multiple Docker Swarm nodes.
+   - **Docker Stack**: Docker Stack is used for deploying and managing multi-container applications across multiple Docker Swarm nodes.
 It enables you to define and deploy a complete stack of services, including networks, volumes, and other configurations, within a stack file.

 2. Orchestration:
    - **Docker Compose**: Docker Compose provides basic orchestration capabilities for multi-container applications on a single host.
 It allows you to define the relationships between services, control their startup order, and manage their configuration.